Slow-Roasted Pork Shoulder

 Substitutions

-- Apple cider -> pineapple juice with a splash of apple cider vinegar
+- Apple cider with pineapple juice plus a splash of cider vinegar

 Tips